verhovsky/books-futures-explained/src/6_future_example.md

 easier to follow that way than dividing if up into many paragraphs.

-We'll see more about the `Waker` in the next paragraph, but just look at it like a _trait object_ like the one we constructed  in the first chapter.
+We'll see more about the `Waker` in the next paragraph, but just look at it like a _trait object_ similar to the one we constructed  in the first chapter.

 > `Context` is just a wrapper around the `Waker`.
 At the time of writing this book it's nothing more.
 In the future it might be possible that the `Context`